TrentNagy99/Loot/README.md

 # Loot
-You, a lone adventurer, braves the dark depths of a dungeon.
+You, a lone adventurer, braves the dark depths of a dungeon in search of a richer life.
 How long can you survive?

-What's new in version 2:
+What's new in version 3:
-  <br>-Use items in inventory
+  <br>-Fancy new menu screen
-  <br>-New game over/exit screen
+  <br>-Quitting or dying takes you back to menu.

 What's planned:
   <br>-Statistics